Zillow: 4Q Earnings Snapshot - KTVZ

 Zillow: 4Q Earnings Snapshot

-SEATTLE (AP) _ Zillow Group Inc. (ZG) on Wednesday reported a loss of $101.2 million in its fourth quarter.
+SEATTLE (AP) _ Zillow Group Inc. (Z) on Wednesday reported a loss of $101.2 million in its fourth quarter.

 On a per-share basis, the Seattle-based company said it had a loss of 49 cents.
 Losses, adjusted for stock option expense, were 26 cents per share.

-The results surpassed Wall Street expectations.
-The average estimate of five analysts surveyed by Zacks Investment Research was for a loss of 36 cents per share.

-The online real estate marketplace posted revenue of $943.9 million in the period, also beating Street forecasts.
-Six analysts surveyed by Zacks expected $813.7 million.
+The real estate website operator posted revenue of $943.9 million in the period.

 For the year, the company reported that its loss widened to $305.4 million, or $1.48 per share.
 Revenue was reported as $2.74 billion.